-In screening projects for the Draft Restoration Plan 1 under this restoration type, Open Ocean Trustee Implementation Group Trustees considered the following Trustee goals:

-- Restoring lost birds by facilitating additional production and/or reduced mortality of injured bird species. - Restoring or protecting habitats on which injured birds rely.
+In screening projects for the Draft Restoration Plan 1 under this restoration type, Open Ocean Trustee Implementation Group Trustees considered the following Trustee goals: - Restoring lost birds by facilitating additional production and/or reduced mortality of injured bird species. - Restoring or protecting habitats on which injured birds rely.
 In addition, the Trustees prioritized project ideas for bird species injured in the greatest numbers by the spill for which DWH restoration projects have not yet been undertaken (common loons, American white pelicans and black terns).
 At least several thousand individuals of these species were lost due to DWH-caused mortality or lost productivity.
 These species breed and spend substantial time outside of the Gulf of Mexico.

 Open Ocean Restoration Area

-Bird Projects Proposed for Implementation in Draft Restoration Plan 1
+Bird Projects in Final Restoration Plan 1

+PROJECT NAME PROJECT DESCRIPTION ESTIMATED COST

+REPLENISH AND PROTECT LIVING COASTAL AND MARINE RESOURCES - BIRDS

+Restoration of Common Loons in Minnesota

+This project will reduce mortality and increase reproductive success of common loons at breeding, nesting, and migration staging locations in Minnesota by focusing on restoration activities that include acquisition and/or easements of lakeshore loon nesting habitat, enhancement of loon productivity by providing artificial

+loon exposure to lead-based fishing tackle.

-PROJECT NAME PROJECT DESCRIPTION ON ESTIMATED COST REPLENISH AND PROTECT LIVING COASTAL AND MARINE RESOURCES - BIRDS Restoration of Common Loons in Minnesota The objective of this project is to reduce mortality and increase reproductive success of common loons at breeding, nesting, and migration staging locations in Minnesota by focusing on restoration activities that include acquisition and/or easements of lakeshore loon nesting habitat, enhancement of loon productivity by providing artificial nesting platforms in targeted lakes and en- associations in loon conservation activities loon exposure to lead-based fishing tackle Waterbody Location in Cass and Itasca Counties, MN. gaging Minnesota lake s, and, reduction of \$7,520,000 Restoration of Black Terns in North and South Dakota This proposed project would protect palustrine emergent wetland habitat and adjacent upland grassland habitat to enhance and improve breeding site selection (i.e., occupancy) and foraging conditions for black terns in more than 30 counties in North and South Dakota located in the Prairie Pothole Region.
-Conservation easement agreements would be implemented on a voluntary basis with participating landowners as part of ongoing U.S. Fish and Wildlife Service conservation programs in those states.
-Map: Example of HAPET Predicted Use of Landscapes by Black Tern in ND and SD. \$6,250,000
+Waterbody Location in Cass nesting platforms in targeted lakes and engaging Minnesota lake associations in loon conservation activities, and, reduction of and Itasca Counties.
+MN.

+\$6,250,000 \$7,520,000 Restoration of Black Terns in North and South Dakota This project will protect palustrine emergent wetland habitat and adjacent upland grassland habitat to enhance and improve breeding site selection (i.e., occupancy) and foraging conditions for black terns in more than 30 counties in North and South Dakota located in the Prairie Pothole Region.
+Conservation easement agreements will be implemented on a voluntary basis with participating landowners as part of ongoing U.S. Fish and Wildlife Service conservation programs in those states.

+Map: Example of HAPET Predicted Use of Landscapes by Black Tern in ND and SD.
 For additional information, contact:

 NANCIANN REGALADO

 Department of the Interior, U.S. Fish and Wildlife Service

-nanciann\regalado@fws.gov
+nanciann regalado@fws.gov